Boogie3D/chumbot/README.md

 # Chumbot
 The Conveying Harmonies Unto Mumble Bot, or Chumbot, is a Mumble soundboard and notification bot written in Python 3.
-Chumbot relies on the [PYMUMBLE](https://pypi.org/project/pymumble/) API, which requires the `opuslib` and `protobuf` Python libraries as well as `libopus` being available on the host machine.
+Chumbot relies on the [PYMUMBLE](https://pypi.org/project/pymumble/) API, and requires `libopus` and `ffmpeg` to be available on the host machine.

 Chumbot is currently not supported on Windows.